Wednesday, October 18, 2017

 A tweet on tourism tax revenue sharing

-If, for example, in Margarita there was a 20% tax on all tourist activities and that tax is distributed among all that island’s residents the incentives would be aligned and they would all row in the same direction ... and… if they didn’t ... let us just say there would be consequences.
+If, for example, in Margarita there was a 20% tax on all tourist activities, and that tax was distributed among all that island’s residents, the incentives would be aligned and they would all row in the same direction ... and… if some didn’t ... let's just say there would be consequences.

 Friday, June 22, 2007